Coin-operated-locker babies

-Coin-operated-locker babies or coin-locker babies (コインロッカーベイビー) are victims of child abuse often occurring in Japan, in which infants are left in public lockers.
+Coin-operated-locker babies or coin-locker babies (コインロッカーベイビー) are victims of child abuse that have occurred in Japan, in which infants are left in public lockers.
 There are two main variables that account for the differences in frequency and the type of these child abuse cases: social and economical.
 Predominantly affecting newborns and male babies, the murder of infants became a form of population control in Japan, being discovered 1–3 months after death, wrapped in plastic and appearing to have died of asphyxiation.
-The presumption is that such lockers are regularly checked by attendants and the infant will be found quickly; however, many children are found dead.
-Between 1980 and 1990, there were 191 reported cases of infants which died in coin-operated lockers, which represents about six percent of all infanticides during that period.
+The presumption is that such lockers are regularly checked by attendants and the infant will be found quickly; however, most are found dead.
+Between 1980 and 1990, there were 191 reported cases of infants which died in coin-operated lockers, which made up about 6 percent of all infanticides in the decade.

-Hydrostatic lung tests, stomach and bowel tests can be performed by medical examiners or forensic pathologists, but months after death it may be impossible to ascertain the cause of death because of decomposition.
-In Japan, if a baby is determined to have been born alive, the mother is investigated on charges of homicide and abandonment of a corpse.
-However, if the dead baby is proven to have been stillborn, the mother is investigated on a charge of abandonment.
-If the assailant is discovered, she is rarely sentenced because she is considered to have been in a mentally unusual situation during and after the pregnancy.
+Hydrostatic lung tests, stomach and bowel tests can be performed by medical examiners or forensic pathologists, but the specific cause of death is often difficult to ascertain due to decomposition.
+In Japan, if a baby is determined to have been born alive, the mother is charged with homicide and the abandonment of a corpse.
+However, if the baby is proven to have been stillborn, the mother is charged only with the abandonment of a corpse.
+If the mother of the baby is discovered, she is rarely sentenced because she is considered to have been in a mentally unstable situation during and after the pregnancy.
 The grounds for this judgment have a historical precedent.